 CS 2.2 Conduct a professional oral presentation of project work in a formal setting such as during an internship, a conference, and/or final project.

 Goal CS-3: Collaborate within and across disciplinary boundaries to solve problems.

-CS 3.1 Successfully complete Wheaton’s connected curriculum requirement.
+CS 3.1 Successfully complete Wheaton’s COMPASS curriculum.

 CS 3.2 Participate in team-based efforts, including both supporting and leadership roles when needed.